Clayface: DC Rebirth

-In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth", which restored its continuity to a form much as it was prior to "The New 52".
-Basil is re-imaged as a handsome young actor who was disfigured in a car accident.
+In 2016, DC Comics implemented a relaunch of its books called "DC Rebirth", which restored its continuity to a form much as it was prior to "The New 52".
+Basil Karlo is re-imaged as a handsome young actor who was disfigured in a car accident.
 In a desperate bid to salvage his career, he began abusing an industrial make-up chemical known as "Re-Nu" which, when combined with clay and putty, warps flesh into new shapes and forms; a secret he discovered from his father Vincent Karlo, a former special effects artist.
-However, the chemical is long out of production, and Karlo is forced to steal more and more of it to preserve his handsome appearance.
+However, the chemical is long out of production, and Karlo resorts to theft when he can no longer purchase it legally.
 Batman apprehends him during one such robbery, which reveals his secret to the world.
-Karlo's career is ruined and his girlfriend Glory Griffin dumps him.
+Karlo's career is ruined, and his girlfriend Glory Griffin dumps him.
 Batman attempts to get Karlo to testify against the creator of Re-Nu, Roland Daggett, but he refuses.
 Instead, he attempts to break into the warehouse where the police are holding his stolen stash of Re-Nu.
-When police open fire on the vials, Karlo is doused in the chemical and transformed into Clayface.
-He then attacks the set of the film he was fired from.
+He is exposed to a massive dose of the chemical in the process and is transformed into a clay-like metahuman.
+Driven mad, he rampages on the set of the film he was fired from.
 Batman attempts to evacuate the set, but Clayface flings him off into the distance and begins massacring everyone in sight.
 As an added bit of revenge, Clayface disfigures Glory, who is working on the film as a production assistant, before Batman apprehends him.
 This incident leads Glory to become Mudface of the Victim Syndicate.

-In the 2016 Batman story arc "Night of the Monster Men", the villainous Professor Hugo Strange uses a serum to transform living and dead human beings into horrific monsters.
+In the 2016 Batman story arc "Night of the Monster Men", the villainous Professor Hugo Strange uses a serum to transform living and dead human beings into monsters.
 Batman initially suspects Karlo, who has broken out of Arkham Asylum.
 Realizing Karlo needs treatment more than imprisonment, Batman asks him to join his team.
 Karlo agrees, and working with Batman, Nightwing, Batwoman, Orphan, and Spoiler helps to defeat Strange's monsters.
-At one point, Karlo used the alias of "Matt Hagen".
 The government agency A.R.G.U.S. creates a quarantine zone encompassing the neighborhood where the creature died, nicknaming it "Monstertown".
-A consultant for A.R.G.U.S., Dr. Victoria October, takes charge of "Monstertown", the area of Gotham City affected by Strange's serum.
-Clayface patrols the sewers beneath Monstertown, retrieving for Dr. October monsters created by leaking serum.
+A.R.G.U.S. consultant Victoria October, takes charge of "Monstertown", the area of Gotham City affected by Strange's serum.
+Clayface patrols the sewers beneath Monstertown, retrieving monsters who were created by leaking serum.